pahen/madge/README.md

 #### .depends()

-> Returns an `Array` with all modules that depends on a given module.
+> Returns an `Array` of all modules that depends on a given module.

 ```javascript
 const madge = require('madge');